 - “La metodologia come politica della scienza ed epistemologia interdisciplinare: ragioni di un'illusione”, invited talk at the seminar: Saperi e metodologie a confronto.
 In occasione della pubblicazione del volume “Centro di studi metodologici.
 Atti della presidenza (1947/48-1978/79)”, Accademia delle Scienze di Torino, January 22.

 He is member of the board and of the scientific council of the G.W.
-Leibniz-Gesellschaft (Deutschland) and member of the Leibniz Society of North America, of the Red Iberoamericana Leibniz, founding member of the Sodalitas Leibnitiana (Italian Leibniz Society, of which he was the first President).
-He is member of the AIUCD (Associazione per l’Informatica umanistica e la Cultura Digitale, associate organization of EADH – European Association for Digital Humanities), of the AISA (Associazione Italiana per la scienza aperta), of the European Society for Early Modern Philosophy (ESEMP) and of the International Society for Intellectual History, founding member of SISM (Italian Society for the History of Mathematics) and the Società Cusaniana (Italian society of Cusanus Studies).
+Leibniz-Gesellschaft (Deutschland) and member of the Leibniz Society of North America, of the Red Iberoamericana Leibniz, founding member of the Sodalitas Leibnitiana (Italian Leibniz Society, of which he was the first President, now board member).
+He is founding member of the SISM (Italian Society for the History of Mathematics) and of the Società Cusaniana (Italian society of Cusanus Studies).

 With M. Albertone he founded the Gruppo interdisciplinare di Storia delle idee (Interdisciplinary History of Ideas Group, http://www.gisi.unito.it) of the University of Torino, and they are editors of the Journal of Interdisciplinary History of Ideas (Open access, peer-reviewed journal that biannually publishes studies in the history of interdisciplinary ideas, http://www.jihi.eu).